Our school has a proud history of closing the gaps for many students who have struggled with learning.

 - Assistive technology for note taking and assessments

-- ORS support with a specialist teacher and teacher aide time
+- ORS support with a specialist teacher and learning support assistant time

 - RTLB (Resource Teacher, Learning and Behaviour) support